lcgamboa/picsimlab/README.md

 - Download and install [`xquartz`](https://www.xquartz.org)
 - Download and install [Wine](https://dl.winehq.org/wine-builds/macosx/download.html)
 - Download the executable and double-click it to run the installer

+## Unstable last code version executables download

+The binaries of last code available on github can be downloaded at: [Sourceforge.net](https://sourceforge.net/projects/picsim/files/latest%20code%20build%20%28unstable%29/)

+The unstable test version have the unreleased features of [Changelog_auto.md](./CHANGELOG_auto.md)

+If you need a specific binary that is not available please contact me.

 ## Install from source